-- 4(d) The teacher uses the tools, models, and strategies appropriate to the needs of students who are deaf/hard of hearing. - 4(e) The teacher educates others regarding the potential benefits, and constraints of the following: cochlear implants, hearing aids, other amplification usage, sign language systems, ASL, use of technologies, and communication modalities.
+- 4(b) The teacher uses the tools, models, and strategies applicable to the instructional content area(s) that are appropriate to the needs of students who are deaf/hard of hearing. - 4(c) The teacher plans and implements transitions across service continuums.